Osayd-ali/Information-Retrieval-Engine---ClientServer-gRPC/README.md

 ### Intro

-I have built a File Retrieval Engine system which demonstrates the implementation of three important concepts of distributed systems: application layering, multithreading, and client-server architecture using gRPC for inter-process communication.
-While some of the source code was carried over from previous assignments where we built monolithic and multithreaded versions of the FileRetrieval Engine, this assignment transforms the system to use gRPC Remote Procedure Calls instead of POSIX sockets for client-server communication.
+I have built an Information Retrieval Engine system which demonstrates the implementation of three important concepts of distributed systems: application layering, multithreading, and client-server architecture using gRPC for inter-process communication.
+While some of the source code was carried over from previous projects where we built monolithic and multithreaded versions of the InformationRetrieval Engine, this project transforms the system to use gRPC Remote Procedure Calls instead of POSIX sockets for client-server communication.

 Implementing this assignment using gRPC provides several advantages over traditional socket-based communication.
 The use of Protocol Buffers for message definition makes the interface between client and server more structured and type-safe.
 The client remains responsible for accessing datasets and performing partial indexing, where datasets are divided based on the number of clients.
 Each client is treated as a thread, with the benchmark program managing multiple client threads for performance testing.